Works for the Water Timeline

 Voicing the River

 October 2003: Supported by an Archibald Bush Leadership Fellowship, Spieler begins an 18 month sabbatical, enrolling in a Masters Degree program at Bristol University in England.
 Much of her academic and performance work revolves around some aspect of water.
-Spieler stages her work as interactive experiential events intended to build dialogue as an intrinsic part of the performance
+Spieler stages her work as interactive experiential events intended to build dialogue as an intrinsic part of the

 Summers on the River